Skip to content

 Static Expose Example

-Use ^expose(...) when the parent should call static class-level behavior such as registries, presets, classification, or factory methods.
+Use static expose = ... when the parent should call static class-level behavior such as registries, presets, classification, or factory methods.

 Use useExpose when the parent needs an imperative handle for one rendered instance, such as focus(), open(), or reset().